abhiraj2404/minigame-arena/README.md

 # 🎮 Minigame Arena

-A decentralized gaming platform built on Solana where players can compete in classic games and earn SOL rewards.
+A decentralized gaming platform built on Solana where players can compete in classic games and earn GOR rewards.

 ## 🌟 Features